generate-cordova-package/generate-cordova-package-0.0.x/README.md

 # generate-cordova-package

-programmatically generate a Cordova package from interactive user input - with no templates involved - Cordova HTML app only at this point
+programmatically generate a Cordova package from interactive user input - with no templates involved - Cordova app only at this point

 **Author:** Christopher J. Brody

 **LICENSE:** MIT, with commercial license option

 ## Important TODO items

+### Generated code

+- factor some codegen tokens out to existing or separate tokens module

 ### Testing